 While these measures are important for companies to improve their resilience against phishing attacks, there’s no substitute for user awareness as the most effective preventive strategy for tackling phishing.
 At its most basic, phishing is essentially an elaborate confidence trick.

-It therefore stands to reason that users who are up to speed with current phishing trends are much better equipped for identifying a phishing attack – and a correct identification is all that’s needed to stay safe from it.
+It, therefore, stands to reason that users who are up to speed with current phishing trends are much better equipped for identifying a phishing attack – and correct identification is all that’s needed to stay safe from it.
 As the Packet Lab team notes:

 The phishing trend will definitely be around for 2020 and ages to come.
 As Marcus Hutchins (a popular malware author) once purported, the art of reversing and making low-level malware is starting to become a lost art because phishing is just a much simpler way for adversaries and hackers to fulfill their goals.
 Packetlabs is a big believer of this, and often include phishing campaigns as part of our assessments to help raise cyber-security awareness and teach employees how to spot and hopefully avoid being phished